rbsathish/amazon_textract/README.md

 	Go to your lambda function

-	Click on “Layers”
+	Click on â€œLayersâ€

-	Then “Add Layer”
+	Then â€œAdd Layerâ€

 	Select your layer and give version name.

-	Click on “Add” then “Save”
+	Click on â€œAddâ€ then â€œSaveâ€

+For speech to text:

+		You can also use this same steps for setup speech to text ---> using transcribe instead of textract But code wise you need to check lot.